A Word

 Copyright: © 1997- All Rights Reserved.

-On the 29th of December 1971 the 134th Assault Helicopter Company was deactivated, but our story continues.....
-25.7 years later, on the 16th of September 1997, I began publicly sharing our story on the World Wide Web.
-That day marked the beginning of our journey in web development, and the first lines of our website's code were written.
-For this project, I selected Adobe Flash as the programming language.
-Adobe Flash was a user-friendly coding language that was well-suited to tell our story and had a successful 23 year run.
-However, I never anticipated nor planned for the software to become obsolete.
-Approximately years ago it was determined Adobe Flash code had many security vulnerabilities and was incompatible with newer web standards such as HTML5, WebGL, and WebAssembly and was banned.
-Flash Player was a significant part of the web history, but it also had many drawbacks and limitations.
-Its end of life marks a transition to a more secure, fast, and open web.
+Adobe Flash was user-friendly and perfectly suited to tell our story, enjoying a successful 23-year run.
+However, I never anticipated that the software would become obsolete.
+Approximately years ago, it was determined that Adobe Flash had numerous security vulnerabilities and was incompatible with newer web standards like HTML5, WebGL, and WebAssembly, leading to its ban.
+Flash Player played a significant role in web history, but it also had its drawbacks and limitations.
+Its end of life marks a transition to a more secure, faster, and open web.

 In summary, I just wanted to take this opportunaty to add a few website statistics...